merkle-open/TerrificExporterBundle/README.md

 5. Templates engines other than Twig
     Currently not supported during the usage of the twig template lexer to find used assets within the templates.

+# Some notes

+* Don't forget to generate an update to the TOC for this documentation.
+Node.js [doctoc](https://npmjs.org/package/doctoc) generates TOC for markdown files of local git repo: `$ doctoc README.md`.

 ***